Workplace repair experts you can trust to tell you the truth about what is going on in your organisation, and repair what we find.

-You’re probably here because something serious happened inside your organisation: an investigation, a governance failure, a leadership departure.
-The report has landed, but what next?
+Maybe you landed here because something serious has happened inside your organisation: an investigation, a governance failure, a leadership departure.
+Perhaps because nothing has happened at all, but the pressure simply won’t let up.
+Either way: what do you do next?

 What we do

-We work across three connected areas to help you move forward.
-Organisations don’t move through them in a fixed sequence; you can start wherever the need is greatest.
+Under sustained pressure, they separate.
+That separation is the internal damage we repair.
+We work across three connected areas.
+You do not move through them in a fixed order; you start wherever the need is greatest.

 Who we work with

-Every engagement starts with a confidential conversation, so we can understand what’s happened before we scope anything.
-From there, work is matched to seniority and the scale of the situation, drawing on a panel of senior repair practitioners and restorative specialists.
+Every engagement starts with a confidential conversation, so we understand what actually happened before we scope anything.
+From there, work is matched to the seniority and scale of the situation, drawing on a panel of senior repair practitioners, each of whom are accredited mediators.

 Founder